Searching ...

 Everything is at or near the national average spending: housing, 0.9% higher; groceries, 0.7% higher; utilities, 2.3% higher.
 The big difference is transportation, which will run you 10% above average.

-Still, you can control your spending, and you’ll have plenty of affordable housing options available.
-The median home sold price was $353,200 in December 2022, a 3.9% year-over-year increase.
+Still, you can control your spending, and you’ll have plenty of affordable housing options available in the local housing market.
+The median home price was $353,200 in December 2022, a 3.9% year-over-year increase.
 The average rent was around $1,929 for a 962 sq ft apartment.

 Jobs are plentiful